Updated February 9, 2023

-If you're thinking of getting into the rental property business, it can be hard to know if you have your eye on a suitable property or not.
-Even if you've been a landlord for a while, it's not always easy to know a good investment versus a bad one.
+If you're considering getting into the rental property business, it can be hard to know if you have your eye on a suitable property.
+Even if you've been a landlord for a while and are ready to grow your portfolio, it's not always easy to know a good investment versus a bad one.

 When choosing a Charleston investment property, make sure you pick a gem—rather than a lemon—by keeping several critical things in mind.